Home Prices Disconnect From Rent and OER

 Why the Inflation Surge?

-- Three rounds of fiscal stimulus, two by Biden and one by Trump
+- Three rounds of fiscal stimulus, two by Trump but a massive one by Biden

 - Supply chain disruptions